 As the afternoon sun cooled, we pulled into the old riverside community of Chanthaburi, a centuries old fishing town which provided refuge to Vietnamese and Chinese Christians fleeing persecution in their homelands, and was briefly a French colony.

-The Old City is a sight to see – faded wooden buildings with wonky shutters crowd the narrow streets, lit by strings of lanterns overhead.
+The Old City of Chanthaburi is a sight to see – faded wooden buildings with wonky shutters crowd the narrow streets, lit by strings of lanterns overhead.
 The roads are rough and you quickly get the knack of stepping between potholes and dodging out of the way of locals on motorcycles.
 The pavement is often taken up by street food vendors selling fresh deep fried potato balls, rice crackers, grilled fish and bowls stacked with limes and chillies.

 Our home for the night was the Rajamaitri Historical Inn, a 150-year old renovated house that used to belong to a local aristocrat.
-The inn has just 12 rooms, each individually themed according to a figure from local history, with wide wooden floor planks, simple white walls and padlocks on the doors, in place of locks.
+This Chanthaburi inn has just 12 rooms, each individually themed according to a figure from local history, with wide wooden floor planks, simple white walls and padlocks on the doors, in place of locks.

 It’s ridiculously charming, and very comfortable – the hotel was given a UNESCO award for cultural heritage preservation.

 We settled on the large, communal deck at the rear of the inn, overlooking the river, drinking fresh hibiscus juice and plotting our time in Chanthaburi.
 The perfect spot to pass some time reading, and chatting with our Thai hosts.